rudderlabs/rudderstack-docs/destinations/sfmc.md

 * Settings:
 Client Id, Client Secret:
-To get the client id and secret you need to follow these steps.
+To get the client id and secret, you need to follow these steps.
-1. Log in to your Salesforce Marketing Cloud account and go to the Setup settings.
+1. After logging in to your Salesforce marketing account go to the setup page.
-2. Under Platform Tools, expand Apps and select Installed Packages.
+2. Under Platform Tools, you will find Apps where you can select Installed Packages.
 3. Click New to create a new package.
 We recommend giving it a name like “RudderStack”.
 4. Click Add Component and select API Integration.
 5. Select the Server-to-Server Integration Type.
-6. Enable the following permissions.
-If you don’t add these permissions, you’ll see an Insufficient Privileges error from SFMC.
+6. The following permissions are needed otherwise insufficient Privileges error from SFMC will be shown.
 Email: Read, Write
 Web: Read, Write
 Automations: Read, Write, Execute